insanity54/hostr/README.md

 ## Author

 I'm Chris Grimmett.
 I do videos on youtube, develop software, and wish I were a cyborg.
+I'm looking for a job where I can do cool projects like this one.
 If you like this project and feel like supporting me, here's my deets:

 http://grimtech.net/ ::: http://twitter.com/insanity54 ::: http://youtube.com/user/insanity54

 I'm sticker bombing my van.
 Send me a sticker to put on my van, then I’ll send you a different sticker!

     Chris Grimmett
     PO Box 1517
     Spokane Valley, Washington 99037

 Amazon wishlist
 http://amzn.com/w/3KN7XHRJ3WHKB